cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 Any forms collecting Personally Identifiable Information (PII) will have to comply with their agency's Privacy process.
 Here is GSA's for reference: [https://before-you-ship.18f.gov/privacy/](https://before-you-ship.18f.gov/privacy/).

 #### SORN
 The Federal Records Act also requires that federal agencies publish a list of which systems they keep PII on.
 These are call System of Record Notices.
-Each agencies publishes a list, [here](https://www.gsa.gov/reference/gsa-privacy-program/systems-of-records-privacy-act/system-of-records-notices-sorns-privacy-act) is GSA's for reference.
+Each agency publishes a list, [here](https://www.gsa.gov/reference/gsa-privacy-program/systems-of-records-privacy-act/system-of-records-notices-sorns-privacy-act) is GSA's for reference.

 ## Choosing a form service
 Federalist pages are static websites; there is no backend for you to log into to get your form data.
 You'll need to use a separate form service to use a form on your webpage.
 Choosing a service depends on what the purpose of your form is.
 Here are some recommendations.